CuriousMotor/Onyx-Stepper-Motherboard/README.md

 ## Hardware

-All of the hardware is designed in KiCAD.
+All of the hardware is designed in **KiCAD**.
 It's a 2 layer PCB the uses all standard components available at JLCPCB.
 Currently the board only supports stepper drives in STEP/DIR mode, v2 would support SPI and UART as well.

 ## Contributors

 <a href="https://github.com/CuriousMotor/Onyx-Stepper-Motherboard/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=CuriousMotor/Onyx-Stepper-Motherboard" />
 </a>

+## Support and Sponsorship
+We believe open source is the future, collaboration over competition.
+A lot of time and money goes into development and prototyping.
+If such projects make your work easier, consider '⭐-ing' the repository.
+(Yes, that's all it takes!)